Last updated in October 2016

 Armenians mainly derive their sense of identity from their ancient and history-steeped culture.
 Culture is therefore an important factor in bilateral relations.
 The main goal of Germany’s cultural and education policy in Armenia is to promote German as a foreign language at both school and university Level.

 The German Academic Exchange Service (DAAD) and the Central Agency for Schools Abroad (ZfA) have their own German staff working in Armenia.
 The language learning centre in Yerevan, which commenced operation in early 2012, also includes a German Reading Room and the office of a Goethe Institute Expert Consultant for Teaching German.
 Literary, musical and other events, which are organised in cooperation with the Tbilisi/Georgia-based Goethe Institute that serves Armenia and the German Embassy in Yerevan, are designed to convey a modern and realistic picture of Germany and intensify contacts between those active in the cultural sector on both sides.

-Contacts and exchange between the two countries in the cultural sector are close.
-The Armenian Education and Science Minister visits Germany every year.
-There is a lively exchange between schools in Saxony-Anhalt and Armenia, with seven school partnerships currently in place.
-Saxony-Anhalt’s State Office for Heritage Management and Archaeology is now conducting three projects in Armenia.
-Saxony-Anhalt’s Minister of Culture visited Armenia in September 2012 and Armenia’s Minister of Culture was in Germany in February 2014.
+Contacts and exchange between the two countries in the cultural and education sectors are close.
+Armenia’s Education Minister makes regular visits to Germany, most recently in September 2014.
+There is a lively exchange between schools in the federal state of Saxony-Anhalt and Armenia, with seven school partnerships currently in place.
+Saxony-Anhalt’s State Office for Heritage Management and Archaeology is conducting projects in Armenia.